Exif: Related standards

 Metadata Working Group was formed by a consortium of companies in 2006 (according to their web page) or 2007 (as stated in their own press release).
 Version 2.0 of the specification was released in November 2010, giving recommendations concerning the use of Exif, IPTC and XMP metadata in images.

 Extensible Metadata Platform (XMP) is an ISO standard, originally created by Adobe Systems Inc., for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.
 IPTC was developed in the early 1990s by the International Press Telecommunications Council (IPTC) to expedite the international exchange of news among newspapers and news agencies.

-Exif Fields
+Exif fields

 Not all devices use every available metadata field in the Exif standard.

 Example

 The following table shows Exif metadata for a photo made with a typical digital camera.
-Notice that authorship and copyright information is generally not provided in the camera's output, so it must be filled in during later stages of processing.
+Authorship and copyright information is generally not provided in the camera's output, so it must be filled in during later stages of processing.
 Some programs, such as Canon's Digital Photo Professional, allow the name of the owner to be added to the camera itself.